futapi/fut/README.rst

 Optional parameters:

-- CODE: [string] email/sms code for two-step verification (make sure to use string if your code starts with 0).
+- code: [string] email/sms code for two-step verification (make sure to use string if your code starts with 0).
-- PLATFORM: [pc/ps3/ps4/xbox/xbox360] pc default.
+- platform: [pc/ps3/ps4/xbox/xbox360] pc default.
-- EMULATE: [and/ios] use this feature to avoid webapp errors (BE WARE IT'S HIGH RISK).
+- emualte: [and/ios] use this feature to avoid webapp errors (BE WARE IT'S HIGH RISK).
-- DEBUG: [True/False] enables debug.
+- debug: [True/False] enables debug.
-- COOKIES: [filename] saves cookies after every request and load it from given file when restaring app (just like browser).
+- cookies: [filename] saves cookies after every request and load it from given file when restaring app (just like browser).

 .. code-block:: python